Skip to content

 3. Else fall back to the built-in default (e.g. 100MB for log_max_size).

-Omitting a numeric retention field at every level means no cap — runs accumulate until you set a value somewhere.
-Bare 0, negative values, and out-of-range strings are rejected at config load, so “forgot to cap” never silently means “deleted everything.”
+Leave a numeric retention field off at every level and you get no cap — runs just pile up until you set a value somewhere.
+Zero means “inherit from the layer above” for keep_runs (only negatives are rejected); keep_for rejects both zero and negatives.
+Out-of-range values are rejected at config load, so “I forgot to set a cap” can never quietly turn into “everything got deleted.”

 [defaults]